Galois Theory of Algorithms: Abstract

 Programs $\twoheadrightarrow$ Algorithms $\twoheadrightarrow$ Functions.

 Galois theory investigates the way that a subobject sits inside an object.
 We investigate how a quotient object sits inside an object.
-By looking at the Galois group of programs, we study the the intermediate types of algorithms possible.
-Along the way, we formalize the intuition that one program can be substituted for another if they are the same algorithms.
+By looking at the Galois group of programs, we study the intermediate types of algorithms possible and the types of structures these algorithms can have.